davidcopperfield-magicman/BaaS/README.md

     sudo apt-get install git
     sudo git clone https://github.com/davidcopperfield-magicman/VoteChain.git

 **Step 2.** Harden the base operating system (Ubuntu 16.04.3 x64).
 This will also create a new user called [youruser] with the password entered by you below.

     cd VoteChain
     sudo bash -e hardening.sh <password>

-**Step 3.** Install, configure and run the Multichain blockchain and Multichain Exporer.
+**Step 3.** Install, configure & run the Multichain blockchain and then the Multichain Exporer.
-This also sets up the Vote App.
+This will also set up the Vote App.

 The RPC port will be set as `15590` and the Network port will be set as `61172`.